Halogly/VelocityCommandForward/README.md

 # VelocityCommandForward
 Forward commands from backend to proxy!

+## Features
+* Players and console can execute proxy commands (sends a packet to the proxy to execute either as player or console)
+* Custom command

+## Notes
+* Configuration only generates for backend server!

 ## Use case for this?
 * My use case was very niche, I have a discord command that can run minecraft commands (if player is online) and the issue was that the discord bot was running on backend server and so I decided to make a plugin to run proxy